 Private Caesar Ferrit*

-Caesar Ferrit was likely born enslaved on a Caribbean island in 1720.
-Later as a freeman living in Massachusetts, Ferrit became a yeoman farmer, Natick resident and veteran of the Battles of Lexington and Concord.
-On April 19, 1775, Private Caesar Ferrit responded to the Lexington Alarm as a member of Captain Joseph Morse’s Company.
+Caesar Ferrit, (unknown - 1799), of Indigenous, African, and European heritage, was likely born enslaved on a Caribbean island in 1720.
+Later, as a freeman living in Massachusetts, Ferrit became a yeoman farmer, Natick resident, and fought at the Battle of Lexington and Concord.
+On April 19, 1775, Ferrit responded to the Lexington Alarm as a member of Captain Joseph Morse’s Company out of Natick.

-Caesar Ferrit and his son John Ferrit fired upon the British regulars as they marched back towards Boston after the battle at the North Bridge in Concord.
-They are the only Afro-Indigenous soldiers known to have fired on the British regulars on April 19, 1775.
+Caesar Ferrit and his son John fired upon the British regulars as they marched back towards Boston after the battle at the North Bridge in Concord.
+They are the only Black and Indigenous soldiers known to have fired on British regulars on April 19, 1775.
 According to witness accounts recorded in 1830:

 Caesar Ferrit and his son John arrived at a house near Lexington meeting house, but a short time before the British soldiers reached that place, on their retreat from Concord.
 These two discharged their muskets upon the regulars from the entry, and secreted themselves under the cellar stairs, till the enemy had passed by, though a considerable number of them entered the house and made a diligent search for their annoyers.